aimeeu/aimeeu/README.md

 # What I did before

 I was a software developer and open source lead for many years before moving into full-time tech writing.
+I've always been in a docs-as-code environment.

+Open source projects:
+- OpenStack
+- OPNFV
+- Acumos AI
+- Kubernetes
+- Spinnaker
+- vCluster

+ Commercial products:
+ - Armory Continuous Deployment, an enterprise version of open source Spinnaker; on-prem and managed versions.
+ - Armory Continuous Deployment-as-a-Service, a SaaS tool for declarative deployment to Kuberntes and AWS Lambda; created from scratch, **not** based on an existing open source project.
+ - vCluster Platform, an enterprise version of vCluster.

+  See my [LinkedIn profile](https://www.linkedin.com/in/aimee-ukasick/) for career details and my [website](https://aimeeukasick.net/docs/samples/) for my writing samples.